iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 ![Testing The Universal Windows Application](images/Unsure.jpg)

 Our **unsure** classifications allow us to catch classifications that the model did not have high **confidence** on, this could help save lives in the case of captching **false negatives**.

+It appears that all of the **unsure** classifications have at least two things in common.

+- They mostly all have distinctive areas of white
+- The small amount of purple is not detected in images with pink backgrounds

 ```
 8975_idx5_x1001_y1301_class1.png